 THE MEASUREMENTS

-Because the foot is three-dimensional, any two-dimensional measuring tool as the ruler can approximate your true shoe size.
-Also, each design is constructed with a specific shoe last, and sizing may vary accordingly.
+Because the foot is three-dimensional, any two-dimensional tool, like a ruler, can only approximate your true shoe size.
+Additionally, each style is built on a specific shoe last, so sizing can vary between designs.

 Start taking the measurements.